mobility-university/docker-image-toolkit/README.md

 ## Is an alpine based image a solution?

-Alpine images are smaller, so basically contain probably fewer vulnerabilites.
+Alpine images are smaller, so basically contain probably fewer vulnerabilities.
 But you need to switch your application from glibc to muslc.
 If you are unfamiliar with this, then this could introduce some confusion.
 Also is

 ## Do distroless images solve this?